Updated on: 3/6/2019

 Following the December 25 arrest for suspicion of DUI, Mullan was reportedly placed on probation and was supposed to be under the supervision of Seattle Municipal Court.
 Presumably, the supervision would likely have included checking in on Mullan to ensure that he had his court-ordered ignition interlock device installed properly.

-When Mullan was involved the fatal DUI accident back in March, however, officers found that he had been driving with a suspended license and court documents show that he never had the ignition interlock device installed on his vehicle.
+When Mullan was involved the fatal drunk driving accident back in March, however, officers found that he had been driving with a suspended license and court documents show that he never had the ignition interlock device installed on his vehicle.
 Mullan admitted to having one drink earlier in the day and said he didn’t see the pedestrians that he killed and injured because the sun was in his eyes.
 A preliminary test after the accident showed that Mullan recorded a blood-alcohol level of .22 percent, which is nearly three times the legal limit.

 As a result of these facts, the Schulte family believes that the City of Seattle did not do enough to keep Mullan – an obvious repeat offender when it comes to driving under the influence of alcohol – from putting the public in danger.
 The fact that Mullan was driving without the interlock device long after his arrest, even though the law requires the device to be installed within a matter of days, could potentially give validity to the family’s claim.